jakewvincent/mkdnflow.nvim/README.md

 ## 📝 Description

+This plugin is designed for the *fluent* navigation of documents and notebooks (AKA "wikis") written in [markdown](https://markdownguide.org).
+The plugin's flexibility and its prioritization of markdown also means it can become part of your webdev workflow if you use static site generators like Jekyll or Hugo, which can generate static sites from markdown documents.

-This plugin is designed for the *fluent* navigation of notebooks (AKA "wikis") written in [markdown](https://markdownguide.org).
-It is a set of functions and mappings to those functions which make it easy to navigate and manipulate markdown notebooks in Neovim.
-The original goal of Mkdnflow was to replicate some features from [Vimwiki](https://github.com/vimwiki/vimwiki) in Lua instead of Vimscript, but my current goal for this project is to make this plugin as useful as possible for anyone using Neovim who maintains a set of markdown notes and wishes to efficiently navigate those notes and keep them organized and connected.
+Mkdnflow is an extended set of functions and mappings to those functions which make it easy to navigate and manipulate markdown documents and notebooks in Neovim.
+I originally started writing Mkdnflow to replicate some features from [Vimwiki](https://github.com/vimwiki/vimwiki) in Lua instead of Vimscript, but my current goal for this project is to make this plugin as useful as possible for anyone using Neovim who maintains a set of markdown notes and wishes to efficiently navigate those notes and keep them organized and connected.
+The plugin now includes some convenience features I wished Vimwiki had, including functionality to [rename the source part of a link and its associated file](#rename-link-sources-and-files-simultaneously) simultaneously.

 I keep tabs on the project's [issues](https://github.com/jakewvincent/mkdnflow.nvim/issues) and appreciate feature requests, suggestions, and bug reports.
 If you'd like to contribute to the plugin, fork this repo and submit a [pull request](https://github.com/jakewvincent/mkdnflow.nvim/pulls) with your changes or additions.
 If you need Lua resources, see [this page](https://neovim.io/doc/lua-resources/) for a starting point or run `:h lua` or `:h api` in Neovim.